 Pro Stock Tractors are truly for the brand-loyal, die-hard tractor pulling enthusiast.
 Here, the John Deere's have reigned supreme for years, but the challenges brought on by other popular makes and models such as International have not relegated them to the winner circle automatically.
 These machines top out at a maximum of 10-thousand pounds and may bolt on a single turbocharger to an engine that can be built up to 680 cubic-inches in displacement.
 Using a combination of diesel fuel and water injection, these smoke-billowing monsters contain some of the more legendary teams in the sport.

 Though these rigs may look similar to the one that towed them in, they are not quite the average truck one may pass on the highway.
-At 20,000lbs this class is the heaviest of the Champion’s Tour competitors.
-Pulling with a longer chain and DOT approved tires, the Hot Rod Semi’s have become a fan favorite across the country.
-With many competitors running multiple turbo chargers, this class has become known for it’s power and thrilling performances by each competitor.
+At 20,000lbs this class is the heaviest of the Champion's Tour competitors.
+Pulling with DOT approved tires, the Hot Rod Semi's have become a fan favorite across the country.
+With many competitors running multiple turbochargers, this class has become known for its power and thrilling performances by each competitor.

 The 4.1 Limited Pro Stock class is a tip of the hat to the younger days of Pro Stock Tractor pulling.
 Limited to a 4.1 turbo charger, 640 cubic inches, and 9500lbs, this class has become a hot button topic with the fans of the Pro Pulling League.
-From Nebraska, to Ohio, and all of the states in between, member states of the Pro Pulling League are jumping at the chance to add this class to the livery of classes they campaign.
+The heartland of the U.S. can relate to this once start-up class, now to the bright lights of the biggest PPL events.
 Regionally and Nationally, the 4.1 Limited Pro has quickly taken the pulling world by storm!

-Who doesn’t love a pickup truck that can throw diesel smoke like crazy?
-The 2.6 Diesel 4x4 Pickups are one of the fastest growing classes in the Lucas Oil Pro Pulling League.
-Fans will shout their loyalty to their brand of choice as these 8000lb pickups come out to shows in high quantities.
-Running a stock body and an OEM Chassis makes this class the easiest to relate to their farm and work vehicles sitting in the parking lot.
+The Limited Pro Diesel Trucks is the fastest growing class in the Pro Pulling League.
+Fans shout and cheer their brand loyalty as these 8000 lb pickups come out to shows in large quantities.
+Running an OEM body makes this class easier to relate to their farm and work vehicles sitting in the parking lot.